dylandasilva1999/enum-integrateX-tornadofx-app/README.md

 ### Prerequisites

-Ensure that you have the latest version of IntelliJ installed on your machine.
-The Kotlin plugin will also be required.
+Ensure that you have the latest version of [IntelliJ](https://www.jetbrains.com/idea/) installed on your machine.
+The [Kotlin](https://plugins.jetbrains.com/plugin/6954-kotlin) plugin will also be required.

-### How to install

 ### Installation
 Here are a couple of ways to clone this repo: